Katie Hobbs: Tenure

-In June 2024, Arizona Attorney General Kris Mayes, a Democrat, opened an investigation into Hobbs after a group home business whose CEO was on her inaugural committee donated $400,000 to her campaign through a dark money group.
+In June 2024, Arizona Attorney General Kris Mayes, a Democrat, opened an investigation into Hobbs after a group home business whose CEO was on the governor's inaugural committee donated $400,000 to her campaign through a dark money group.
 The firm received nearly a 60% rate increase for providing foster care services, making it Arizona's highest-paid provider per day per child.
 A spokesman for Hobbs blamed partisan politics for the investigation.
+In March 2026, the Arizona state senate passed legislation intended to provide more transparency about state contractors' contributions to political campaigns in the wake of the scandal.

 Abortion

 On May 2, 2024, Hobbs signed a bill to repeal a near-total abortion ban from 1864 that the Arizona Supreme Court reinstated on April 9, 2024.
 The ban was not enforced by Arizona Attorney General Kris Mayes, and the repeal took effect on September 14, 2024.
-As a result of 2024 Arizona Proposition 139, the Arizona constitution codifies abortion's legality up to fetal viability.
+As a result of 2024 Arizona Proposition 139, the Arizona constitution codifies legal abortion up to the point of fetal viability.

 Capital punishment

-An opponent of capital punishment, Hobbs voted for an unsuccessful bill in the state legislature to repeal Arizona's death penalty, and posted on X, "both heinous crimes and the death penalty demean us as a society".
+An opponent of capital punishment, Hobbs voted for an unsuccessful bill in the state legislature to repeal Arizona's death penalty, and tweeted, "both heinous crimes and the death penalty demean us as a society".
 As governor, Hobbs has said that her opinion of the death penalty is "irrelevant", and in December 2024, she said she was "not going to talk about" her views on the death penalty, saying that the death penalty is the law in Arizona and that she "is going to follow the law".
 When Hobbs took office, she halted executions and was ordered to appear alongside Ryan Thornell, Arizona's prison director, in Maricopa County Superior Court, over her refusal to carry out an execution warrant issued by the Arizona Supreme Court.
-On January 20, 2023, she ordered a review of the state's death penalty protocols, and hired retired magistrate Judge David Duncan to carry out the review.
-Arizona conservatives criticized Hobbs for not cooperating with the court-ordered execution of Aaron Brian Gunches in 2023.
+On January 20, 2023, she ordered a review of the state's death penalty protocols, and hired retired magistrate Judge David Duncan to carry it out.
+Arizona conservatives criticized Hobbs for not cooperating with the court-ordered execution of Aaron Gunches in 2023.
 After Thornell completed an internal review, Hobbs reversed her executive order that effectively halted executions by ending the review she commissioned Duncan to complete and firing Duncan; shortly thereafter, Attorney General Kris Mayes requested an execution date for Gunches, who was executed on March 19, 2025.
 This was the first execution conducted in a state with a Democratic governor in office since Virginia executed William Morva under Governor Terry McAuliffe in 2017.
 On October 17, 2025, Richard Djerf became the second person executed in Arizona during Hobbs's governorship, and the first to have exhausted his appellate rights (Gunches waived most of his appeals).
+On May 20, 2026, Leroy McGill was executed.